 profiler.h – performance profiling

-Timer based on the cycle counter
+Timer based on clock

 void timeit_start(timeit_t t)